CLI Reference

 --max-log-entries | Maximum request log entries | 1000 | |

-Also supports all TLS, mTLS, Audit, GraphQL, gRPC, OAuth, MQTT, Chaos, and Validation flags from serve.
+Also supports all TLS, mTLS, Audit, GraphQL, gRPC, OAuth, MQTT, Chaos, Validation, and Storage flags from serve.

 Examples: